ZeroSphere Builds

 No brittle scripts → Nothing breaks when you move a button

-Native-first → Works where Electron-based tools physically cannot
+Native-first → Works where Cursor physically cannot

 02

-Every compile, every launch, every click through your UI - live on screen.
+Every compile, every launch, every click through your UI — live on screen.
+Not a log.
+Not a summary.
+The real thing.

-You're not monitoring an agent.
-You have a window into the machine - and a steering wheel.
-Click to intervene, guide mid-task, or just watch it ship.
-Other AI tools run blind in the background.
-You find out what they did when it's already broken.
+You're not babysitting an agent.
+You have a window into the machine and a steering wheel.
+Step in mid-build, redirect it, or just watch it ship.

 Live screen feed → See exactly what it sees in real time

-Full intervention → Take control mid-execution anytime
+Full intervention → Take control mid-build anytime

 No black boxes → Every action visible and interceptable